-In the reporting period, the negative interest from financial assets and the positive interest from financial obligations are reported separately in the income statement as interest anomalies as there were further increases in these amounts year-on-year.
+In the reporting period, the negative interest from financial assets and the positive interest from financial obligations are reported separately in the income statement as interest anomalies.
 This method of presentation makes the composition of net interest income more transparent.